SzymonRojek/email-campaign-react-airtable/README.md

 a) Subscribers:

-- get a list of the subscribers and general data in the table
+- get a list of the subscribers and general data
-- get a status list and general data in the table
+- get a status list and general data
-- get a details of each subscriber and detailed data in the table
+- get a details of each subscriber
 - add a new subscriber in the form

 b) Campaigns:

-- get a list of campaigns and general data in the table
+- get a list of campaigns and general data
-- get a status list and general data in the table
+- get a status list and general data
-- get a details of each campaign to edit in the form
+- get a details of each campaign to edit them
-- add a new email campaign in the form
+- add a new email campaign

 2. **Server side:**